Citigroup to be latest to embrace proxy reform for shareholders

-BOSTON Feb 25 Citigroup Inc said it will support a rule change to make it easier for shareholders to nominate directors, making it the latest large company to embrace the controversial reform.
+BOSTON Citigroup Inc (C.N) said it will support a rule change to make it easier for shareholders to nominate directors, making it the latest large company to embrace the controversial reform.

 James McRitchie, a private shareholder who often files corporate governance resolutions, said on Wednesday that Citigroup officials told him they will back a proposal he submitted for a vote at the company’s annual meeting in April.
 It calls for including on Citigroup proxy statement and voting forms candidates nominated by shareholders who may not own much stock, a change known as “proxy access.”